One thing that is extremely popular on the internet are mentions to the “No poo”method and products.

 My opinion as a medical doctor:

-Water never hurt anyone but all it can do is moisturize, it really does not clean properly.
+Water never hurt anyone but all it can do is hydrate, it really does not clean properly.

 A mix of dedicated cowash & conditioners